libiki123/PraticalTest/README.md

 ![platform](https://img.shields.io/badge/Platform-Unity-yellow.svg)
 ![Language](https://img.shields.io/badge/Language-C%23-orange.svg)

-This game was created within 4 days so the code is not all pretty especially the AR and GameManager
+This game was created within 4 days so the code is not all pretty especially the for AR and GameManager code

 ## Tasks:
 Completed: